 English - Extension 1 UNIT ATAR

-Board Developed Course 1 A
+Board Developed Course 1 А

-Prerequisites: Nil Exclusions: Must be concu English Advanced. irrently enro olled in
+Prerequisites: Nil Exclusions: Must be concurrently enrolled in lled in

+English Advanced.

 Cost: Nil Major Project: No

+Course Description:

-Course Description: The English Extension 1 course provides stude accomplished in their use of English with the opp expression in creative and critical ways.
-Throug through a broad range of literature, from a range appreciation of the cultural roles and the signific portunity to extend their use h engaging with increasing e of contexts, they refine the of languag je and self x concept
+The English Extension 1 course provides students who undertake Advanced English and are accomplished in their use of English with the opportunity to extend their use of language and self-expression in creative and critical ways.
+Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, they refine their understanding and appreciation of the cultural roles and the significance of texts.

-Across Stage 6 the selection of texts will give stu texts which are widely regarded as quality literal intercultural experiences and the peoples and cult a range of Australian texts, including texts by Aborthat give insights into diverse experiences of Abor a range of types of text drawn from prose fiction, digital texts integrated modes reading, writing, listening, space ture, including a range of lite tures of Asia original and/or Torres Strait Isla riginal and/or Torres Strait Islan drama, poetry, nonfiction, film ander author ader peoples , media, mul rs and those timedia and
+Across Stage 6 the selection of texts will give students experience of the following:

+- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples - a range of types of text drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate
-Main Topics Covered: peaking, newing and repres Jerreinig us u ppropriat

-The Year 11 course covers: Module: Texts, Culture and Value (40 hours) Related research project (20 hours)
+- Module: Texts, Culture and Value (40 hours) - Related research project (20 hours)

-The Year 12 course covers: • Common module: Literary Worlds with ONE el lective option (60 hours)
+• Common module: Literary Worlds with ONE elective option (60 hours)

-Course Requirements:

 No specific requirements.

-External Assessment:

 A two hour written examination.